 ‘And the rest of the dead lived not until the thousand years were finished’.
 The general resurrection will not take place until the end of this period, until Christ’s second coming.
 Then all will be raised physically to face God’s final judgment.

-Unlike both Barnes and Pett, Gill believes that in Revelation 20:4-6, the first resurrection refers to a resurrection of the bodies, not just the souls, of all the righteous, and that the second resurrection refers to a resurrection of the bodies of everyone else (i.e., all the people who are deemed to be unrighteous).
+Unlike both Barnes and Pett, Gill states that Revelation 20:4-6 indicates the first resurrection involves both the bodies and the souls of all the righteous, and the second resurrection involves the bodies and souls of everyone else (i.e., all the people who have not been deemed righteous).
 Gill states,

 and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God: these, with the persons described in the next clause, are they who will sit on thrones, during the thousand years of Satan’s being bound, and will have judgment given them; even such who have bore [sic] witness to the truth of Jesus being the Son of God, the true Messiah, and the only Saviour of sinners, and to him as the essential Word of God, or to the written word of God, the whole Gospel, all the truths and doctrines of it; and who have been beheaded for bearing such a testimony. . . .